Sanjeev-Iqbal-Ahmed/sms_spam_Detection/README.md

 User-friendly GUI with dark theme

-Comes with a ready-to-use .exe file (no Python needed)
+Comes with a ready-to-use .exe file (inside the gui folder)